 Fun and engaging project-based activities centered around science, technology, engineering, arts and math.

-What will I learn in this class?
+What will the students learn in this class?

 This STEAM (science, technology, engineering, arts and math)-based program encourages critical thinking and problem-solving while honing children’s ability to turn ideas into products.